openwebdocs/owd-website/pages/content/reports/2025/index.md

 ### Accessibility Compat Data

-In 2025 we supported the [Accessibility Compat Data](https://github.com/lolaslab/accessibility-compat-data) project run by [Lola Odelola](https://lolaslab.co).
+In 2025, we supported the [Accessibility Compat Data](https://github.com/lolaslab/accessibility-compat-data) project run by [Lola Odelola](https://lolaslab.co).

 As creators of the Browser Compat Data (BCD) project as well as active participants in the W3C WebDX CG and contributors to the Baseline and web-features projects, we see the need to research compatibility data for accessibility feature support in browsers and in Assistive Technologies (AT).
-We're supporting this effort with our expertise and we contributed a $5,000 USD grant for the research phase of this project which Lola kicked off in 2025.
+In addition to supporting this effort with our time and expertise, OWD provided ACD a $5,000 USD grant for the research phase of this project which Lola kicked off in 2025.

 For more information on what Lola has been achieving with ACD, see her post: [ACD End Of Year Report and Roadmap](https://lolaslab.co/blog/2025/acd-2025-report/).